maudeve-it/ILI9XXX-XPT2046-STM32/HELLO_WORLD/README.md

 <br>
 <br>
 So...<br>
-Now that you created a new CubeIDE project as per these instructions:
+Now that you have created a new CubeIDE project as per these instructions:

 - ["How to" create a CubeIDE project for this library](./HOWTO)

-Now that you added the library source and header files to the project as per these instructions:
+Now that you have added the library source and header files to the project as per these instructions:

 - ["How to" add this software to the project](./SOURCE)